yowmamasita/Ferris2/docs/tutorial/6_functional_testing.rst

 Let's walk through this:

-* We create a test class by inheriting from ``AppTestCase``. ``AppTestCase`` handles loading and registering all of your handlers.
+* We create a test class by inheriting from ``AppTestCase``. ``AppTestCase`` handles loading and registering all of our controllers.
 It also gives you a test environment that is very similar to your full application.
 * We start our test method by logging in a user.
 We can specify an email and whether or not the user is an admin, or we can use the default setup of test@example.com and no admin.
 * Our test then makes a GET request to '/', our root url.
-If this fails to return a ``200`` response, our test will fail.
+If this fails to return a 200 OK response, our test will fail.
-* Our test logs in an admin user.
-* Now, we do a GET request to '/admin' and make sure that "Ferris" is somewhere in the body of the response.
+* Then we log in as an admin user and do a GET request to '/admin' and make sure that "Ferris" is somewhere in the body of the response.

 We're going build on this example and create tests to verify: